amsuu/INDP/README.md

 ## Building

-In the current workflow, the project should only be built to the `gh-pages` branch.
-I'm thinking to change this workflow soon, but if you are reading this, then it's still this way.

 Run `npm run build` to build the project.
-(DON'T run `ng build` unless you know what you're doing, or running the exact script which is under under the hood when you run "`npm run build`", the build URL has to be very specific or else everything breaks for some reason :/) The build artifacts will be stored in the `docs/` directory.
+(DON'T run `ng build` unless you know what you're doing, or running the exact script which is under under the hood when you run "`npm run build`", the build URL has to be very specific or else everything breaks for some reason :/) The build artifacts will be stored in the `dist/` directory.

 To sync changes with master simply do
 ```terminal